rrrossjr/BobRama200doc/LabGuide200.md

 Initially, there is only a start and end node in the integration design page.
 The User needs to add more logic to the integration.

 In the demo, the user will first invoke Twitter to retrieve any new feeds.
 Move the mouse to the **INVOKES** tab on the left, which will pop up a toolbox to let the user select available services.
-Select
-Twitter catalog.
+Select the Twitter catalog.
 All Twitter service connections will show just below the catalog.

 ![](images/200/picture200-3-6.png)